marklogic/marklogic-geo-data-services/README.md

 ### Querying features within a region

 You can instruct `geoQueryService` to retrieve features within a specific region or bounding box.
-The example below queries for the first 10 features within a bounding box (approximately the continental United States):
+The example below queries for the first 10 features within a bounding box (approximately the continental United States), where `coordinates` is an array of *longitude* and *latitude* pairs, e.g. *X*, *Y* coordinates.

 ```js
 {